Huegoxaga/notes/os/README.md

   - Medium-term scheduler can be added if degree of multiple programming needs to decrease
     - Remove process from memory, store on disk, bring back in from disk to continue execution: swapping
     - Medium-term scheduler strives for good process mix

+### Process Scheduling

+- Process scheduler (CPU scheduler) selects among available processes for next execution on CPU, dependent on scheduling algorithm
+- It maintains scheduling queues of processes
+  - Job queue – set of all processes in the system
+  - Ready queue – set of all processes residing in main memory, ready and waiting to execute
+  - Device queues – set of processes waiting for an I/O device
+  - Processes migrate among the various queues
+- CPU & I/O Burst Cycle is the concept that process execution is a series of steps of usage by the CPU and then use of I/O
+- dispatcher
+  - Handles switching context information upon entering and exiting the CPU
+  - Handles switching from user mode to kernel mode
+  - Going to the proper location within the user program to restart the program
+- Decisions for CPU scheduling will take place under the following conditions, when a process
+  - switches from the running state to the waiting state
+  - switches from the running state to the ready state
+  - switches from the waiting state to the ready state
+  - terminates
+- scheduling algorithm is aim to
+  - Maximize
+    - CPU utilization - a percentage of time may range from 0 to 100 percent
+    - Throughput - Number of process executed by the system in a specific period of time (e.g. 1 min)
+    - Balanced utilization - Percentage of time all the system resource are utilized
+    - Predictability - Consistency in the average response time in interactive system
+    - Fairness - The degree to which all processes are given equal opportunity of execution
+    - Priorities - Process with higher priorities must be given preference for execution
+  - Minimize
+    - Turnaround time - Average period of time taken by a process executes
+    - Waiting time - Average period of time, a process spends waiting in the ready queue to get a chance for execution
+    - Response time - Average time take by the system to start responding to user request
+- Scheduling algorithms vary in their adherence to processor affinity
+  - Soft affinity - OS attempts to keep process running on same CPU but not guaranteeing it
+    - May occur if Job A & B were using processor 1, processor 2 becomes available, Job B will be switched to processor 2
+  - Hard affinity
+- Load Balancing - Load balancing attempts to reconcile so that all CPU are kept busy
+  - Push migration - uses a specific task to check distribution, if imbalanced "pushes" processes from busy CPU to idle/less busy CPU’s
+  - Pull migration - an idle processor "pull's" waiting processes from busy CPU's
+- Process Scheduling Algorithm Types
+  - Preemptive Scheduling
+    - Tasks are assigned with priorities
+    - Higher priority before lower priority task
+    - May cause starvation
+  - Non-Preemptive Scheduling
+    - Does not interrupt process currently holding CPU
+    - Process holds CPU until it terminates or switches from running to waiting state
+- First come, first served (FCFS) scheduling - Non-preemptive algorithm using FIFO queue
+- Shortest-Job-First (SJF) scheduling
+  - Non-preemptive
+  - Allocates a CPU burst time to each process.
+In batch systems, uses time allocated by user as starting point (typically coming through long term scheduler).
+After that it calculates an exponential average of the processes previous CPU burst to determine next CPU burst (formula in book if interested)
+  - Using the allocated CPU burst time it will then choose the job with the shortest CPU burst time, if a tie it will then use FCFS
+- Shortest-remaining-time-first scheduler
+  - Preemptive
+  - When a process arrives in the ready that has a shorter CPU burst than the remaining CPU burst of the running process, the new process will be executed instead
+- Priority scheduling - Process with highest priority gets to run first
+- Round robin scheduling
+  - a preemptive scheduler uses the concept of a timeslice (time quantum)
+    - a set amount of time that is allocated for a process to be allowed to run
+  - Primarily used in time sharing systems
+  - It also employs a FCFS scheduling for a limited amount of time
+    - Each process is ran for one time quantum then the process is moved to the back of the queue
+    - When a new process come, it will be added to the first in the queue
+- Multilevel Queue scheduling
+  - Partitions ready queue into several separate queues
+  - Each queue would have its own scheduling algorithm
+  - Also can allocate a different amount of CPU time that gets allocated to each queue
+    - i.e. foreground process will get 80% of CPU time using a Round-Robin Scheduler
+    - i.e. background process will get 20% of CPU time using a First Come First Serve Scheduler
+- Multilevel Feedback Queue scheduling
+  - A process can move between the various queues; aging can be implemented this way
+  - defined by the following parameters:
+    - number of queues
+    - scheduling algorithms for each queue
+    - method used to determine when to upgrade a process
+    - method used to determine when to demote a process
+    - method used to determine which queue a process will enter when that process needs service
+- Multiple Processor Scheduling - load sharing is required across the CPU's
+  - Asymmetric Multiprocessing Scheduling - Consist of single processor acts as a manager processo that handles all scheduling and I/O processing
+  - Symmetric Multiprocessing Scheduling - Each processor is self scheduling
+    - May have a common ready queue or each processor having its own ready queue
+    - Multicore processors run faster with SMP than with multiprocessor systems
+    - Virtually all modern OS's use Symmetric multiprocessing
+  - Multicore processor specifically implies multiple cores are on the same processor, while Multiple Processor has two or more identical processors work together
+    - Multicore is faster

+### Thread Scheduling

+- Software threads are user/kernel threads
+- Hardware threads are multithreading on the same core in multicore processors

+#### Software Thread Scheduling

+- It schedules kernel threads
+  - User threads are managed by the user thread library, and are within the process
+- process-contention scope (PCS) - multiple user threads are mapped to kernel level threads in the many-to-many and many-to-one models
+- system-contention scope (SCS) - one-to-one user/kernel threads

+#### Hardware Thread Scheduling

+- it requires two schedulers
+  - One for each software thread to determine on which hardware thread to run
+  - One to manage all the hardware threads
+- Multithreading can be
+  - Coarse grained - uses long "pipeline" to hold instructions, must be flushed before other thread can start. (high cost)
+  - Fine grained - uses boundaries of instruction cycle to switch between threads. (low cost)

+### Real Time CPU Scheduling

+- Real Time Operating Systems (RTOS) - Serves "real-time" applications
+  - Manufacturing Machines (Robots doing repetitious tasks)
+  - Network Equipment (Routers, Load Balancers)
+  - Medical Equipment (i.e. Vital Signs Monitor)
+- Can be event driven (OS for a Load Balancer) or time driven (OS for a Vital Signs Monitor)
+- RTOS consists of three types
+  - Soft real-time systems - Provide no guarantee when critical real-time processes will be scheduled, only that critical real-time processes will be given priority over non-critical processes
+  - Firm real-time systems - Ensures that real-time processes are serviced by a deadline, will allow the missing of some deadlines
+  - Hard real-time systems - Ensures that real-time processes are serviced by a deadline, missed deadline would be considered a failure
+- RTOS Scheduling is aim to:
+  - Minimizing latency
+    - Interrupt Latency - Amount of time between when interrupt occur to being handled by the interrupt service routine
+    - Dispatch Latency - Amount of time between when dispatcher stops one process and starts another.
+Preemptive kernels is used to allow events to occur
+  - Priority based scheduling - If a higher priority process is ready it will preempt a lower priority process from the CPU
+    - This will only guarantee soft real-time functionality
+    - For firm and hard real-time system we need to consider deadlines of processes
+  - Rate-monotonic scheduling - Each periodic task gets assigned a priority that is inversely proportional to its period.
+That is the longer its period the lower the priority, the shorter it period the higher its priority
+  - Earliest-deadline-first scheduling - Dynamically assigns a priority based on the deadline.
+The earlier the deadline the higher the priority
+  - Proportional share scheduling - Allocates a set number (T) of shares for all processes.
+Process receive a portion (N) of the remaining shares available.
+Thus each process is guaranteed `N/T` shares
+    - Uses admission controller to deny entry of process when `N/T<1`

 ## Unix